bbauska/UofM-Intro-HTML5/README.md

 </p>

 So I went to Absolute.
-I went to Relative now if I try to do Embedded references it doesn&apos;'t look like it moved but it really did.
-It&apos;'s just that we&apos;'re already there.
+I went to Relative now if I try to do Embedded references it doesn&apos;t look like it moved but it really did.
+It&apos;s just that we&apos;re already there.
 All right, so that is how these kind of embedded or internal links work, right?
 Now if at any time you get confused about how code is working.